-ECLs are remeasured at each reporting date with any changes recognised as an impairment gain or loss in the income statement.
+ECLs are remeasured at each reporting date with any changes recognised as an impairment gain or loss in the consolidated statement of comprehensive income.
 The Group recognises an impairment gain or loss with a corresponding adjustment to the carrying amount of debtors through a loss allowance account.

-The gross carrying amount of a debtors is written off (either partially or in full) to the extent that there is no realistic prospect of recovery.
+The gross carrying amount of a debtor is written off (either partially or in full) to the extent that there is no realistic prospect of recovery.
 This is generally the case when the Group determines that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.